severin-lemaignan/dorothy-reporting/dorothy-report.md

 section) is followed for every participants.
 The supervisor is available online as well: <https://github.com/freeplay-sandbox/web-supervisor>.

+#### Data collection

+@Tbl:datastreams lists the datastreams that are collected during the game.
+By relying on ROS for the data acquisition (and in particular the `rosbag` tool), we ensure all the $\approx$ 10 streams are synchronised, timestamped, and, where appropriate, come with calibration information (for the cameras mainly).
+In our experiments, cameras were configured to stream in qHD resolution (960$\times$540 pixels) in an attempt to balance high enough resolution with tractable file size.
+It results in *bag* files weighting $\approx$ 1GB per minute.

+In our own experiments, all the data (including up to 5 simultaneous video streams) was recorded on a single computer (quad core i7-3770T, 8GB RAM) equipped with a fast 4TB SSD drive.
+This computer was also running the game interface on its touch-enabled screen (sandtray), making the whole system compact and easy to deploy (one single device).

-#### Demographics
+##### Demographics

 In total, 120 children were recorded for a total duration of 45 hours and 48 minutes of data collection.
+These 120 children (age 4 to 8) were recorded at their local school, or at the Plymouth University BabyLab (as suggested in the DoRoThy project).

-These 120 children (age 4 to 8) were split into two conditions: a child-child condition and a child-robot condition.
+The children were split into two conditions: a child-child condition and a child-robot condition.
 In both condition, and after a short tutorial, the children were simply invited to freely play with the sandbox, for as long as they wished (with a cap at 40 min).

-In the child-child condition (as seen in Figure \[annotator\]), 45 free-play interactions ([i.e.,]{}90 children) were recorded with a duration M=24.15 min (SD=11.25 min).
+In the child-child condition (as seen in @fig:annotator), 45 free-play interactions (i.e., 90 children) were recorded with a duration M=24.15 min (SD=11.25 min).

 In the child-robot condition, 30 children were recorded, M=19.18 min